lucky963139/lucky963139/README.md

 🤝 Open to collaborating on tech or open-source projects

-📫 How to reach me: [Your Email or LinkedIn link]
+📫 How to reach me: https://www.linkedin.com/in/lucky-talji-b1012637a/

 ⚡️ Fun fact: I love solving technical problems and coding challenges

- the Preview link to take a look at your changes.
+:) the Preview link to take a look at your changes.

 Linkedin----->    https://www.linkedin.com/in/lucky-talji-b1012637a/
 telegram----->    @Squere99